Learning Can Be Fun: How to Learn a Language Playing Video Games

 Repetition of words and concepts is essential for remembering them in the long term.
-The more we repeat something, the greater the chance that it will become something memorable.
+The more we repeat something, the greater the chance it will become memorable.

 Dr. Pimsleur’s research has shown that new connections are activated whenever this dynamic system is triggered.
 So, when it comes to video games, repetition becomes an important part of the process.

-As you level up, no matter how simple or complex the game is, you will still hear the same words over and over while playing, which makes you associate things and words.
+As you level up, no matter how simple or complex the game is, you will still hear the same words repeatedly while playing, which makes you associate things and words.

 Practice Listening and Reading

-When it comes to learning a new language, you have to master all four skills: listening, speaking, reading, and writing.
-But there are relatively few solo activities, aside from Pimsleur, that you can practice both listening and reading at the same time.
+When learning a new language, you must master all four skills: listening, speaking, reading, and writing.
+But there are relatively few solo activities, aside from Pimsleur, that you can practice listening and reading simultaneously.

 One of the strengths of video games is that listening and reading practice are woven in.
-You’ll find yourself reading and listening to a lot of dialogue, and, in this way, learning grammar rules, new words, and idioms, all together.
+You’ll find yourself reading and listening to a lot of dialogue and, in this way, learning grammar rules, new words, and idioms altogether.

 Meet People Who Speak Your Target Language

-No matter what game you choose, there are always plenty of people around the world who speak your target language and who love the same games as you.
-Engaging in online forums, message boards, or social media communities can be an exciting way to meet new people and practice your new language, while also learning secrets from your favorite game.
+No matter what game you choose, plenty of people worldwide always speak your target language and love the same games as you.
+Engaging in online forums, message boards, or social media communities can be an exciting way to meet new people and practice your new language while also learning secrets from your favorite game.

 Level 2: Press Start